The average cost of the attended funeral SunLife tracks is £4,141, though less expensive options are available.

 - Down to Earth funeral costs helpline

 SunLife have tracked funeral costs since 2004.
-The average cost of their definition of a 'basic' attended funeral now stands at £4,141 (SunLife, 2024), this includes a burial/cremation, funeral director fees, a mid-range coffin, one limousine, and doctor and officiant fees.* Since 2004, the cost of this type of funeral has risen 126% - more than inflation, milk and wages.
+The average cost of the attended funeral SunLife tracks is £4,141 (SunLife, 2024), this includes a burial/cremation, funeral director fees, a mid-range coffin, one limousine, and doctor and officiant fees.
+Since 2004, the cost of this type of funeral has risen 126% - more than inflation, milk and wages.

 Less expensive attended options are available, and direct/ unattended cremations are now readily offered (average price £1,498).
 However, 1 in 5 people still experience 'notable financial concerns' while paying for a funeral and, on average, they have to find almost £2,716 to cover the costs, with borrowing featuring highest in how they do this.